-The group sessions will consist of workshops and talks by visiting authors and experts, with readings of the work that group members are working on, and peer feedback.
+The group sessions may include readings of the work that the group members are working on, with peer feedback.

-Workshops topics will be chosen by the visiting author, and can include, Plot, Structure, Character, Voice, Dialogue etc. There will also be sessions on editing, re-writing, and how to pitch, with agent pitch opportunities.
+Workshops topics will be chosen by our resident mentor or the visiting author, and can include, Plot, Structure, Character, Voice, Dialogue etc. There will also be sessions on editing, re-writing, and how to pitch, with agent pitch opportunities.

 As part of the programme, writing fellows will receive a voucher to join one of the short writing classes held by partner writing institutions such as Gotham Writers Workshop and Faber Academy.
 This will allow successful applicants to tailor the programme towards their particular interests, by taking a class in crime writing, historical fiction, or any other specific writing-related subject.

 The writers who have reached the required standard in their writing which allows them to benefit, will be taken on a ‘writing trip’ to a festival or a writing course/retreat (this may require overseas travel, where circumstances allow).

 How to Apply

-Fill out the application form below to submit the following:
+Fill out the online application form below to submit the following:

 - A cover letter, in English only, detailing your background, why you’re applying to the Fellowship, and why you should be selected